goddard-guryon/shiny-waffle/README.md

 # shiny-waffle
-Simple neural network written in Python (currently coding)
+Simple neural network written in Python while studying the Deep Learning Specialization at Coursera.
+This (logistic regression) network also contains implementation of He initialization, L2 regularization, dropout regularization (which I haven't actually tested and am pretty sure doesn't work), along with Gradient descent with momentum, RMSProp and Adam optimization methods.
+Pay attention to the parameter notations used in the code (I prefer calling parameters \beta and \gamma instead of \beta<sub>1</sub> and \beta<sub>2</sub>).